City of Siem Reap + Coastal Sihanoukville + Elephant Sanctuary

 - Live alongside ancient temples

-- Help Mahouts at an elephant sanctuary.
+- Work at Cambodia's only elephant sanctuary.

 - Community income generating schemes.

-- Teach English and sport.
+- Teach English and computer classes.

 - Give basic medical care to local children.